IcySpy88/neovim/README.md

 https://millennialwoes.substack.com/p/tgr

-Please consider donating to the following organizations (or any other local pro-white organizations):
+Please consider donating to the following organizations (or any other local pro-white organization):

 https://www.runestone.org/